-This incision technique is done in the crease beneath the breast and is considered the safest technique.
+This incision technique is done in the crease beneath the breast and many consider it the safest technique.
 Further, for women considering breastfeeding, this incision is the most likely to retain the ability to breastfeed.
 Finally, controlling where the scar and breast crease is going to allow for the optimal implant selection and position.
 Inframammary Incision – in the breast crease under the breast (inframammary fold or IMF)

-If there are concerns about a scar in the inframammary fold or if the fold isn’t developed and the scar is likely to be visible, a periareolar approach can be used.
+If there are concerns about a scar in the inframammary fold or the development of the fold (meaning the scar will likely be visible), your surgeon may choose a periareolar approach.

-This breast augmentation incision is made around the nipple area.
-Periareolar is generally not the favourite procedure for both surgeons and patients.
+With this technique the surgeon will make an incision around the nipple area.
+Periareolar is generally not the favourite procedure for either surgeons or patients.
 The placement can be difficult to ensure the best placement of the implant.
-However, when used with an inframammary incision, your surgeon can provide augmentation and lift.
-Periareolar Incision (around the nipple) – is simply not used as much today because of higher risks to breast functions.
+However, when a surgeon uses this technique with an inframammary incision, they can can provide an augmentation and a lift.
+The periareolar Incision is simply not as common today because of higher risks to breast functions.

-This incision is made through a natural crease in the armpit but is usually only recommended to patients at risk of keloid scarring.
-This procedure has the highest rate of complications and if revision surgery is required, the incision site cannot be reused.
-Further, transaxillary incisions must carefully avoid nerves and lymph nodes in the armpit, while also properly positioning the implants.
-As a result, this is not often recommended.
-Transaxillary Incision – “Asian Breast Augmentation”
+This incision is made through a natural crease in the armpit.
+However, surgeons often only perform this technique on patients at risk of keloid scarring.
+This procedure has the highest rate of complications and patients require revision surgery, surgeons can not reuse the incision site.
+Furthermore, transaxillary incisions must carefully avoid nerves and lymph nodes in the armpit, while also properly positioning the implants.
+As a result, this is not a common approach.
+Transaxillary Incision Summary – “Asian Breast Augmentation”

 Different Breast Augmentation Options